CSCI-442-Mines/project-5-starter/README.rst

         PageBreak

-Required Output
+9) Required Output
 ===============

 Examples of all outputs can be found within the starter code under ``tests/``.

-You Need to Implement
+9.1) Not Implemented for you
 ---------------------

 ``–verbose``